selftaught/YaDi/README.md

 # YADI (Yet Another DLL Injector)

+---

-YaDi is a Windows DLL injector that provides different techniques of injection.
-YADI is written in C# and leverages functions exported by the Windows API to interact with processes / achieve code injection and execution.
+YaDi is a Windows x86/x64 DLL injector.
+YADI leverages P/Invoke to make native windows calls exported by kernel32.dll, user32.dll, and psapi.dll to achieve code injection.
+I started this project to start picking up and using the C# language, and to become more familiar with various injection techiniques.

-## Install
+## Usage

-### From source

-### From binary
+To use YaDi, download the appropriate release and run it.
+Browse for a DLL file, select a process from the list view, and click inject.

-## Injection Methods
+## Features

+- Various injection methods
     - LoadLibrary
     - SetWindowsHookEx
     - Thread Hijack (AKA Suspend, Inject, Resume (S.I.R.))
     - QueueUserAPC
     - IAT Hook

----

-## TODO

- - [ ] Add x86 support
+- x86 support
- - [ ] Add unit tests
- - [ ] Implement SetWindowsHookEx DLL injection
- - [ ] Implement APC DLL injection
- - [ ] Implement IAT Hook DLL injection
- - [ ] Implement Reflective DLL injection
- - [ ] Create a command line utility for injecting
+- x64 support

 ## Contributing